-Ongoing Engagement: We will continue to support the efforts of Disciples in Puerto Rico and will continue assessing potential expansion of the home repair program launched to serve households affected by Hurricanes Irma and Maria.
+Ongoing Engagement: We will continue to support the efforts of Disciples in Puerto Rico, including providing training for pastors to recognize and help address psychological and emotional responses to trauma.
 We are also in conversation with partners through PR VOAD about addressing long-term needs.

 How to Help:

 Volunteer: Stay tuned for details about volunteer opportunities, or register a volunteer ambassador group through the Programa Edifiquemos to continue supporting hurricane recovery as other resources shift to earthquake response.

 Give to Week of Compassion: Designate “Earthquakes”